pfunks/TCTest/test_faq.md

 If you are using Steemit as your account recovery partner, there is a link to begin the process of account recovery in the main menu.

+## How does the recovery process work?

+In Steem, to be able to recover a compromised account, accounts have assigned a trusted individual as a designated recovery account.
+This is someone who can identify you independently of your key.

+Steemit owns the default recovery account (@steem) for all users who sign up using Steemit.com.
+Steemit can identify users by their email, Facebook, and Reddit logins (if you signed up through us).

+Advanced users using the blockchain software can recover accounts that have different recovery accounts assigned.
+If your password has been changed without your consent, then the account designated as your recovery account can generate a new owner key after you've supplied a recent owner key (valid in the last 30 days) for the account.

+If you don't have the master password or owner key that was valid the past 30 days, then your account will be unrecoverable.

 ## What do I do if I lost my password/keys?

-There is no way to recover your account if you lose your password / keys!
-It is **very important** that you save your keys somewhere safe where you will not lose them.
+There is no way to recover your account if you lose your password or owner key!
+Because your account has real value, it is **very important** that you save your master password or keys somewhere safe where you will not lose them.

 It is strongly recommended that you store an offline copy of your password somewhere safe in case of a hard drive failure or other calamity.
-Consider digital offline storage, such as a flash drive or burned CD, as well as printed paper.
+Consider digital offline storage, such as an external disk or flash drive, as well as printed paper.
 Use a safe deposit box for best redundancy.

 ## How do I report a security vulnerability?

-If you find a security issue please report details to security@steemit.com.
+If you find a security issue please report the details to security@steemit.com.

 # Developers

 ## Are the Steem blockchain and Steemit.com code open-source?

-Yes, although please review the license terms pertaining to creating hardforks of the Steem blockchain.
+Yes, although please review the license terms pertaining to creating forks of the Steem blockchain.

 ## Is there a github page for Steemit.com?